-Since 1988,(1) our laboratory has worked on improving gene-transfer vectors and using these vectors to express genes in the blood vessel wall.
-Our early work clarified the promise of adenoviral vectors to express genes in injured and uninjured arteries and demonstrated their therapeutic efficacy in an animal model of neointimal growth.(2) We also identified important limitations of adenoviral vectors, including brevity of expression and proinflammatory effects.(3-7) More recently, we discovered that helper-dependent adenoviral (HDAd) vectors (which lack all viral genes) can express therapeutic genes stably in the artery wall, with minimal associated inflammation.(8, 9) Clinical applications of this gene-therapy approach include gene transfer to blood vessels that prevents or reverses atherosclerosis in arteries and in venous bypass grafts.
+Since 1988, our laboratory has clarified the promise and limitations of gene-transfer vectors to express genes in the blood vessel wall.1 We have also tested whether gene therapy can prevent or reverse vascular disease.
+A major advance in this work was our discovery that helper-dependent adenoviral (HDAd) vectors (which lack all viral genes) can express therapeutic genes stably in the artery wall, with minimal associated inflammation.2 Clinical applications of this gene-therapy approach include strategies that prevent or reverse atherosclerosis in arteries and in venous bypass grafts (Figure 1).3

 TGF-β signaling in vascular disease and development:

-Currently, we continue to use mouse models to identify the pathways through which SMC TGF-β signaling protects the aorta and through which loss of physiologic SMC TGF-β signaling causes aortopathy.
+Currently, we continue to use mouse models to identify the pathways through which SMC TGF-β signaling protects the aorta and through which loss of physiologic SMC TGF-β signaling causes aortic disease.
 We anticipate that insights from these experiments will clarify roles of TGF-β signaling in vascular homeostasis, provide insights into the pathogenesis of aortic aneurysms—both genetically based and acquired—and reveal novel strategies for preserving vascular health.